 The only state not covered by the program is Louisiana, where estate planning laws are markedly different to the rest of the US.
 For extra peace of mind, if you want a lawyer to review your will, there’s also the option to search Nolo’s Lawyer directory for free.

 Quicken WillMaker & Trust 2021 review: Price

-Coming in at $99.99, Quicken WillMaker & Trust 2021 is not the cheapest online will maker around.
+Coming in at $99.99, Quicken WillMaker & Trust 2021 is not the cheapest online will maker around - in our opinion, Law Depot (opens in new tab) offers great value if you're on a budget.
 However, if you compare the cost to what you would pay a legal professional to plan your estate, it remains very reasonable indeed, and you can revise and update your will whenever you like.

 In addition, Quicken WillMaker is intended for individual family use, meaning you can make a will for yourself, your spouse, your brother, your parents, and so on.
 Add in all the additional documents that the software allows for you to prepare, and the resources and guidance that are inherent too, and Quicken WillMaker & Trust 2021 represents great value for money.

 Should you buy Quicken WillMaker & Trust 2021?

 As seems to be the case every year, Quicken WillMaker & Trust 2021 remains the benchmark to which all other online will makers should aspire.
 There’s a comprehensive range of document options, and a quietly efficient information gathering process that means you’ll be directed towards those that apply to you.
 The form filling that is necessary when it comes to estate planning is handled beautifully too, with guidance and explanations both readily available and clearly explained.